 Facts about Marine Pollution

-An important talking point that is regularly highlighted in world news is how our waste is affecting our environment.
+An important talking point that is regularly highlighted in world news is how our waste is affecting our environment, as well as the health risks that come with pollution.
 A key discussion within this issue is the amount of marine pollution that is in our oceans and what we can do to reduce this.
 You may be surprised by the amount of waste polluting our seas and beaches, eight million individual pieces of marine litter enter the sea every day, and this figure certainly isn’t something to be ignored.

 Plastic is a major culprit of marine pollution and not only does it affect marine life with animals and fish ingesting it, it finds its way onto our beaches sometimes in the form of microparticles so we cannot see the harm it is doing.
 Plastic waste on our beaches has increased by 140% since 1994 and further marine pollution will have many consequences on the environment in the future.